 An electronic speed controller or ESC is an electronic circuit with the purpose to vary an electric motor’s speed, its direction and possibly also to act as a dynamic brake.
 It converts DC battery power into 3-phase AC for driving brushless motors.

 Electronic Speed Controllers are an essential component of modern quadcopters (and all multirotors) which offer high power, high frequency, high resolution 3-phase AC power to the motors in an extremely compact miniature package.

-The latest ESC innovation was on the DJI Inspire 1 which uses new sinusoidal drive ESC which replace the more square wave drive of traditional ESCs.
-The Inspire 1 goes further by using closed loop torque control and distinct functional redundancy which adds extra efficiency and reliability to the motors.
+A massive leap in ESC innovation came on the DJI Inspire 1, which uses new sinusoidal drive electronic speed controllers to replace the more square wave drive of traditional ESCs.
+The Inspire 1 goes further by using closed loop torque control and distinct functional redundancy, which adds extra efficiency and reliability to the motors.

 Tip: The ESC are inside the main frame of the drone and most drone owners won’t need to do anything with these.
-However, companies such as DJI, 3DR and Parrot develop drones which can be customized.
-What allows this drones to be customized is a Special Development Kit (SDK).
+However, companies such as DJI, Yuneec and Parrot develop drones which can be customized.
+If you want to customize a drone, then it possible if the manufacturer has Special Development Kit (SDK) for that model.
 With the SDK, then you could re-program the electronic speed controllers and many other drone components.

 I. Flight Controller

 The flight controller interprets input from receiver, GPS module, battery monitor, IMU and other onboard sensors.
-Regulates motor speeds, via ESCs, to provide steering, as well as triggering cameras or other payloads.
-Controls autopilot, waypoints, follow me, failsafe and many other autonomous functions.
-It’s central to the whole functioning of your UAV.
+It regulates motor speeds, via ESCs, to provide steering, as well as triggering cameras or other payloads.
+It controls autopilot, waypoints, follow me, failsafe and many other autonomous functions.
+The flight controller is central to the whole functioning of your UAV.

 Tip: Most owner won’t need to do anything or modify the flight controller by reprogramming.
 If you needed to create a customized solution then a drone with SDK as mentioned about would allow this.